PaulWieland/ratgdo/docs/01_features.md

 ### Dry contacts

 #### Triggers
+##### Chamberlain / Liftmaster openers
-ratgdo's dry contact triggers are at 3.3v and can be pulled to ground to trigger the door opener as follows:
+When using either Security + 1.0 or Security + 2.0 door opener, ratgdo's dry contact triggers can be pulled to ground to trigger the door opener as follows:

 * open<sup>1</sup> - opens the door.
 * close<sup>1</sup> - closes the door.
 * light - toggles the light on or off.

+##### Other openers
+When using a door opener that supports standard dry contact control (door bell style), the trigger inputs are used to detect the door state.
+For these openers connect as follows:

+* trigger open terminal - wire to door open limit switch
+* trigger close terminal - wire to door closed limit switch

+Wire it in such a way that the trigger input is connected with ground when the limit switch is closed.
+Some door openers (e.g. Genie) have screw terminals on them for each limit switch in addition to the control terminal for opening the door.
+If your opener doesn't expose its internal limit switches to user accessible terminals you can add simple reed switches to the door track to detect it's state.

+With these two limit switches connected, ratgdo can detect all four door states (closed, opening, open, closing).

 #### Statuses
 The following dry contact statuses are available: